Sigmund Freud: Contribution To Psychology

 Sexuality and development

 In Freud's theory of psychosexual development, people possess sexual drives from infancy, called infantile sexuality, onward.
-These drives progress through various stages, including oral, anal, and phallic stages.
+Freud believed that these drives progressed through various stages, including oral, anal, and phallic stages.
 According to Freud, psychological disorder is often represented by regression to one of these earlier stages of development.

 One of Freud's most famous theories about sexual development is the Oedipus complex.
 This complex is named after the protagonist of Sophocles' play Oedipus Rex, in which Oedipus Rex unknowingly murders his father and sleeps with his mother.
 The complex refers to the idea that children experience unconscious sexual desire toward the parent of the opposite sex.